 I am a fully qualified counsellor and psychotherapist with an MA(Hons) from the University of St. Andrews and a Postgraduate Diploma from the University of Edinburgh.
-I have more than ten years' clinical experience, and am in the final stages of a Professional Doctorate in Psychotherapy which I expect to be awarded in 2021.
+I have more than ten years' clinical experience, and am in the final stages of being awarded a Professional Doctorate in Psychotherapy from the University of Edinburgh.